Lednerb/bilberry-hugo-theme/README.md

 ## License
-The Bilberry Theme for HUGO is licensed under the MIT license.
+The Bilberry Hugo theme is licensed under the MIT license.